Skip to Main Content

 Because school officials do not engage in prior review and the content of these student publications is determined by and reflects only the views of the student staff and not school officials or the school itself, its student editors and responsible student staff members assume complete legal and financial liability for the content of the publication.

-The full policy will be published on the newspaper websites and will be referenced in the school yearbook’s colophon.
+The full policy will be published on the newspaper website.

 I. FREEDOM OF THE PRESS